 So you’re looking for games like Tropico to indulge in?
 Well, we have quite a feast spread out for you here.
 And although each of the following names doesn’t exactly replicate the title in question, you’ll still be able to enjoy all the tantalizing features they proffer especially if you are an ardent fan of the construction and management simulation genre.
 This would involve everything from politics to city building goodness and even resource management.
-Now if you’re already done with all the Tropico iterations and are eagerly awaiting another installment in the series, we suggest you waste no time in picking up all of the names listed here.
+Now if you’re already done with all the Tropico iterations and are eagerly awaiting another installment in the series, we suggest you waste no time in picking up all of the games listed here.

 1 – Cities XL 2012: